 Forcing yourself to bullet out these points will help you hone in on what is important.

-Now that you’ve had the first two steps covered, the actual writing process should be more natural than you may have thought initially.
+Now that you’ve had the first two steps covered and the example read, the actual writing process should be more natural than you may have thought initially.

 As you write your leadership essay, remember to reveal your values, motivations, and, most importantly, how you did what you did.
 Also, show why you did it in the way you did and what you learned about yourself and your leadership skills.